Diogenesoftoronto/nimit/README.md

 Considering creating this for Golang as well, but I believe Nim is more suited to scripting.

-The reason behind this tool emerged after constantly getting my pull requests getting reject because of something minor like incorrect spelling or because it was over 50 characters.
+The reason behind this tool emerged after constantly getting my pull requests rejected because of something minor like incorrect spelling or because it was over 50 characters.
 Something I believe could be easily checked by a computer.
 I also wanted to make sure my commits in my other open source projects could be easily checked so that other developers would not have to read over a commit to make sure it was good.
 I wanted to build a tool that would solve this problem and that would integrate well with ci and my editor.
 The vision for that tool realised (hopefully) is Nimit.
 Nimit is designed to be a no nonsense performant linter of commits you can plug straight into ci with very little dependencies.

 This tool is highly inspired by husky and cbeam's [article](https://cbea.ms/git-commit/).